 For the loans granted to Ireland, Greece, and Portugal under EFSF 2.1, the EFSF charged an up-front service fee of 0.5% of the notional amount of the loan to cover its operational cost.
 The EFSF recognises the up-front service fees over a seven-year period, matching them as closely as possible to the economy of the business and to the occurrences of the expenses to be covered by those fees.
-In 2018, €125.5 million (2017: €125.8 million) in service fees were recognised in the statement of comprehensive income under interest and similar income.
+In 2019, €73.9 million (2018: €125.5 million) in service fees was recognised in the statement of comprehensive income under interest and similar income.

-Impairment of Loans and receivables
+Impairment of loans and receivables

-The EFSF, in accordance with IFRS 9 requirements, reviews its Loans and receivables at each reporting date to assess whether an impairment loss must be recorded, as described in Note 3.
+The EFSF, in accordance with IFRS 9 requirements, reviews its loans and receivables at each reporting date to assess whether an impairment loss must be recorded, as described in Note 2.5.1.

 For loans to euro area Member State, given the EFSF's specific mandate as described in Note 4.1, judgement by the Company's management is required for the SICR assessment and the determination of the ECL.
-Such judgement follows specific policies in place to closely monitor the ability of the borrower to repay its obligations, as described in Note 3.
+Such judgement follows specific policies in place to closely monitor the ability of the borrower to repay its obligations, as described in Note 2.5.1.